The Role of Context in Detecting Previously Fact-Checked Claims: Dataset

 \section{Dataset}

-We focus on the task of detecting previously fact-checked claims, using the task formulation and also the data from \cite{shaar-etal-2020-known}.
-They had two datasets: one on matching tweets against Snopes claims, and another one on matching claims in the context of a political debate to PolitiFact claims.
-Here, we focus on the latter,\footnote{\url{http://github.com/sshaar/That-is-a-Known-Lie}} and we perform a close analysis of the claims and what makes them easy/hard to match.
+Here, we focus on the problem of detecting previously fact-checked claims, using the task formulation and an adaptation of data from \cite{shaar-etal-2020-known}.
+They had two datasets: one on matching tweets against Snopes claims, and another one on matching claims in the context of a political debate to \politifact\ claims.
+Here, we focus on the latter,\footnote{\url{github.com/sshaar/That-is-a-Known-Lie}} and we perform a close analysis of the claims and what makes them easy/hard to match.

-The dataset was collected from the US political fact-checking organization \politifact.
-After a US political debate, speech, or interview, fact-checking journalists would select few claims made in the event and would verify them either from scratch or by linking them to a previously fact-checked claim.
-Each previously fact-checked claim has an associated article stating its truthfulness along with a justification.
-The dataset has two parts: (\emph{i})~verified claims \{normalized \vclaim, article {\em title}, and article {\em text}\}, (\emph{ii})~transcripts of the political events (e.g., debates).
-They annotated the data by linking sentences from the transcript (\inputclaim) to one or more verified claim (out of 16,636s claims).
+We experimented with their \politifact\ dataset, which targets claims related to US politics.
+After a US political debate, speech, or interview, fact-checking journalists from \politifact\ would select few claims made in the event and would verify them either from scratch or by linking them to a previously fact-checked claim.
+Each fact-checked claim has an associated article stating its degree of factuality along with an explanation of how the fact-checkers arrived at their verdict.
+The dataset has two parts: (\emph{i})~verified claims \{normalized \vclaim, article {\em title}, and article {\em text}\}, (\emph{ii})~transcripts of the political events (e.g.,~debates). \citet{shaar-etal-2020-known} annotated the data by linking sentences from the transcript (\inputclaim) to one or more verified claims (out of 16,636 claims in PolitiFact).